AvocadoCoop/governance/Bylaws.md

     1. The quorum at a general meeting is 30 percent of members rounded up or 35 members, whichever is smaller, who are eligible to vote at that meeting present at all times.

-    1. Every member who became a member 1 weeks or more before the date of a general meeting is eligible to vote at the meeting and in respect of any resolution that is being voted upon prior to the meeting in accordance with Bylaw 8.7.1, provided that each member has one vote on each matter voted upon at or prior to the meeting.
+    1. Every member who became a member one week or more before the date of a general meeting is eligible to vote at the meeting and in respect of any resolution that is being voted upon prior to the meeting in accordance with Bylaw 8.7.1, provided that each member has one vote on each matter voted upon at or prior to the meeting.

     1. The president or the secretary of the board must preside over every general meeting.
 If neither is willing or able to preside, the members present must choose another person to preside.